HSF/hsf.github.io/organization/_posts/2019/2019-01-17-coordination.md

 ### Data Analysis
   -  Preparing 2 events at CERN:
-      -  23 Jan - what analysers distill from their experience
+      -  23 Jan - what analysers distill from their experience.
-      -  13 Feb - technology used for analysis
+      -  13 Feb - technology used for analysis.

 ### Detector Simulation
   -  We’ve been working on the agenda for the fast simulation session